NOVA SCOTIA COMMUNITY COLLEGE TO OFFER GEOEXCHANGE TRAINING

 Make sure there is adequate clearance between the GXS and other in-ground items like swimming pools, wells and septic systems.
 Allow enough space to manoeuver the chain trencher, backhoe, drill rig or other equipment needed to install the GXS; the work should be done so as to cause as little disturbance as possible to existing pavements, walkways, easements and other rights of access.
 Pipe locations should be drawn on a site plan to reduce the risk of damage in the future.

 The loop should not cross other underground services (gas lines, water mains, sewers, buried telephone and electrical lines); also, you should make sure they are protected from damage and freezing both during installation and after.
-All installation should meet the CSA standards.